-To achieve the outcomes we have set out in this strategy, both Arts Council England and the organisations and people we invest in will need to change.
-Over the next 10 years, as well as adapting our own ways of working, our workforce and our approach to environmental sustainability, the Arts Council will support the organisations and people we fund to ready themselves for the future.
+To achieve the outcomes we have set out in this strategy, both Arts Council England and the organisations we invest in will need to change.
+Over the next 10 years, as well as adapting our own ways of working, our workforce and our approach to environmental sustainability, the Arts Council will support the organisations we fund to ready themselves for the future.

-In order to move ourselves and our sector forward, our new strategy introduces three principles that will apply to our investment, especially in relation to the National Portfolio: that is, the group of organisations to which we provide core funding over each investment period.
+In order to move ourselves and our sector forward, our new strategy introduces three principles that will apply to our investment, especially in relation to the National Portfolio.
 The application of these principles will develop so that they become more demanding over each investment period between 2020 and 2030, and in line with the level of funding being sought.

-The organisations and people we support in the National Portfolio will demonstrate:
+The organisations we support in the National Portfolio will demonstrate:

-Ambition and quality - they will be committed to developing their creative potential in order to deliver work of the highest quality and match themselves confidently against local, national and international peers.
+Ambition and quality - they will be committed to developing their creative potential in order to deliver work of the highest quality, and match themselves confidently against local, national and international peers.

-Inclusivity and relevance - they will be reflective of the diversity of their communities, welcoming to individuals from every background and valued by the communities and partners with which they work.
+Inclusivity and relevance - they will be reflective of the diversity of their communities, welcoming to individuals from every background, and valued by the communities and partners with which they work.